-South African photographer Pieter Hugo’s work focusing on contemporary Africa is now well-known around the world.
-For him, documentary photography is a "type of ecstatic experience where one looks at the pictures and one experiences truth, even if it's not the truth of an accountant."
+South African photographer Pieter Hugo’s work is well-known around the world.
+For him, his documentary photography approach to contemporary Africa is a "type of ecstatic experience where one looks at the pictures and one experiences truth, even if it's not the truth of an accountant".
 We talked with him a while back about his experience shooting Nigerian entertainers-cum-debt-collectors known for their pet hyenas, which the townfolk consider to be witches.
 Now the Hague Museum of Photography is exhibiting photographs from this series, as well as his other work, in a comprehensive survey from the last eight years.
 The exhibition, called This Must Be the Place, has also spawned a book by the same name.
-All of it questions photography itself, its limitations as well as its myriad, increasingly complex strategies of representation.
-And that is what we ended up talking to him about.

 VICE: How do you decide what to pursue?

-There are a lot of symbols, icons, and costume in your portraits.
-The portraits of the Liberian boy scouts, for example, are quite interesting.
+The portraits of the Liberian boy scouts are quite interesting.
 Can you talk about these images?

 There's a quote in the text of your new book from MoMA's curator of photography John Szarkowski: “A beginning photographer hopes to learn to use the medium to describe the truth.
 The intelligent journeyman has learned that there is not enough film to do that."
 On several occasions you've said, “Photography is finished.”
 Can you talk about what you see as the medium's limitations?